tatumio/tatum-php/docs/Api/NFTERC721OrCompatibleApi.md

 The <code>MintNft</code> schema lets you mint NFTs natively on BNB Smart Chain, Ethereum, Harmony, Klaytn, KuCoin Community Chain, and Polygon and sign the transaction with your private key.

-For more information, see "Minting NFTs natively on a blockchain" in Mint an NFT.
+For more information, see "Minting NFTs natively on a blockchain" in <a href="#nftminterc721">Mint an NFT</a>.

 ### Example